- Career Highlights

 - Performances with the Boston Pops, Take Six, Herbie Mann, Marlena Shaw, Pharaoh Sanders, Danilo Perez, and Yusef Lateef

-- Recordings with Stan Strickland & Ascension, Bob Moses, Brute Force, and others
+- Recordings with Stan Strickland and Ascension, Bob Moses, Brute Force, and others

 In Their Own Words